Bachelors Degree in Computer Programming: Program Overview

 - Structural components of computer systems

-- System organization principles
+- System organization principles and operating system essentials

 - Development and analysis of algorithms